Jill Fay, Psy.D.

 When do you offer appointments?

-What is the fee and how do I pay?
+What is your fee and how do I pay?

 I will discuss my fee during the initial phone consultation.
 I ask for payment in the form of check, cash, or credit card and accept payment at the time of service.
 I am happy to provide you with a bill detailing the service provided and the total amount paid.
 Any additional questions you may have can be discussed during your phone consultation or first appointment.